andydoro/IMA767_MEDP349_Spring2019/README.md

 ## Course Description

 Physical computing is a set of tools and practices that enable artists, designers, and hobbyists to create electro-mechanical works that can sense aspects of the physical world and effect changes to it in ways beyond those offered by the standard desktop, laptop, or mobile computer.
 Physical computing practitioners use electronic components and physical materials to build devices that interact in some way with the physical world.
-These practices involve electronic sensors to detect physical input, microcontrollers to reformat and process that input, and actuators to effect changes in the physical world in response to that input
+These practices involve electronic sensors to detect physical input, microcontrollers to reformat and process that input, and actuators to effect changes in the physical world in response to that input.

 This course introduces students to microcontroller programming, electronics, and physical interaction design.
 The bulk of the course will focus on using the Arduino microcontroller to create experiences that extend beyond the computer screen.
 We will also examine the use of electronics and interactivity in art and design.
 Weekly hands-on labs, assignments, and readings will help students gain technical proficiency with these tools and develop a critical and creative eye for interactive technology.